Estuary

 • Smaller Catalog for Core Business Applications: While Portable excels in supporting niche applications, it may fall short for companies that require more mainstream connectors and database sources.

-• Scalability Concerns: Although great for small to medium businesses, Portable may not scale well for very large enterprise workloads that involve massive datasets and more complex pipelines.
+• Scalability Concerns: Although great for small to medium businesses, Portable may not scale well for large enterprise workloads involving massive datasets and more complex pipelines.

 Pricing